 The IEDTA Events Calendar includes IEDTA-sponsored events and other events submitted by members, for the benefit of the community.
-Please use the “Suggest an Event” page to let us know of an event.
-Learn more about EDT Events.
+For general information about EDT events, click here.
+For information about what is appropriate for this calendar and how to submit event suggestions, please see the “Suggest an Event” page.

 The Whidbey Island Summer School is meant for practicing psychotherapists at all levels who wish to deepen their understanding, competence, and comfort with the theory and practice of intensive psychodynamic psychotherapy.
 2017 will be the third summer this immersive learning experience has been offered.